SreyaMuppalla/jukeboxd/README.md

 The app should now be running on `http://localhost:3000/`.

 ## Directory Structure
 The project follows a structures directory layour to keep components, pages and styles organized.
 The src/ directory contains reusable components such as `bigcomponents/` and `smallcomponents/`, page specific files (`pages/`), global styles (`styles/`) and backend interaction files (`backend/`).
-A `tests/` directory is included at the root for Jest-based testing, with mock implementations of the database stored in `tests/__mocks__/`.
-Configuration files like `jest.config.js` and `jest.setup.js` ensure smooth testing setup, whereas `package-lock.json` and `package.json` ensure npm package dependencies are included across development environments.
+A `tests/` directory is included at the root for Jest-based testing containing several test suites verifying API functionality.
+Configuration files like `jest.config.js`, `jest.setup.js`, and `jest.globalTeardown.js` ensure smooth testing setup and teardown, whereas `package-lock.json` and `package.json` ensure npm package dependencies are included across development environments.
 Lastly, `firebase.json`, `firestore.rules` and `firebase.indexes.json` include the standard firebase configurations.

 ```
 jukeboxd-next/